jjolano/openps3ftp/readme.txt

 OpenPS3FTP is an open source FTP server for the PlayStation 3.
-It supports the basic FTP commands that the typical user would need to transfer files in and out of their console.
+It supports the basic FTP commands that the typical user would need to transfer files in to and out of their console.

+Homebrews that use modified OpenPS3FTP code to provide FTP services include:
+- multiMAN
+- webMAN
+- IRISMAN
+- Rebug Toolbox

 Consider donating $1 (or $0.01) to show your appreciation.
 Thank you!